RAW or JPEG

 JPEG is "lossy", which means that it loses a small amount of information when an image is stored this way.
-One downside is that the more you open and re-save a JPEG image, the more "information" is lost and its quality suffers, albeit on a small scale.
+One downside is that the more you open and re-save a JPEG image, the more "information" is lost.
+Its quality suffers, albeit on a small scale.

 This is not such a problem as it would appear.
-The algorithms that make up a JPEG, exploit the known limitations of the human eye with regards to colour and light, meaning that we can't really notice any difference at all, unless you repeatedly open and re-save the files or the compression is set at its lowest quality and smallest file size.
+The algorithms that make up a JPEG, exploit the known limitations of the human eye with regards to colour and light.
+This means that we can't really notice any difference at all.
+That is unless you repeatedly open and re-save the files or the compression is set at its lowest quality and smallest file size.

 A machine analysis may well spot these differences more easily than a human, which may present problems, but for 99% of photographers, JPEGS do just fine.

-I would always recommend that if shooting JPEGS, you always keep a "master" copy from which you save new files at varying sizes.
+I would always recommend that if shooting JPEGS, you always keep a "master" copy.
+From the master you save new files at varying sizes.
 For example if my master filename is LZ1G1444.jpg, I would re-save with a filename of LZ1G1444a.jpeg leaving the original intact.

 RAW or JPEG - RAW

 RAW is also known as the "digital negative".
 Whereas JPEG is an abbreviation, the term RAW is just that…RAW as in unprocessed.

 A RAW file contains all of the detail and information recorded at the time of shooting as it comes off the sensor.
 It is stored before any in-camera processing is done meaning that you have all the information at hand when processing with compatible software later on.